30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 The Rawlings Garden and Observatory is a conservatory and botanical garden that is located in Druid Hill Park.

-Its mission is to foster the understanding of plants and the role they play in our life.
-It is the second oldest living glass botanic conservatory in the country.
+Its mission is to foster an understanding of plants and the role they play in our lives.
+It is the second-oldest living glass botanic conservatory in the country.

 Take a unique tour of the world’s flora and explore the Palm House and Orchid Room, three greenhouses, two display pavilions, and outdoor gardens.
 Enjoy and study plants in their natural environment.